-Use Spaces Required Residential Single Family Units Two (2) spaces in garage or carport for each dwelling unit.
-Multi-Family dwellings (including duplexes and triplexes) One and one-half (11⁄2) spaces for each one-bedroom dwelling unit Two (2) spaces for each two (2) bedroom dwelling unit Two and one-half (21⁄2) spaces for each three (3) or more bedroom dwelling units.
+Spaces Required Two (2) spaces in garage or carport for each dwelling unit.
+One and one-half (11⁄2) spaces for each one-bedroom dwelling unit Two (2) spaces for each two (2) bedroom dwelling unit Two and one-half (21⁄2) spaces for each three (3) or more bedroom dwelling units.
 At least one space for each dwelling unit shall be in a garage or carport.
-Commercial and Recreational Business and professional offices One space for each four hundred (400) square feet of gross floor area.
-Walk-in Clientele One space for each three hundred (300) square feet of gross floor area.
-Religious Facilities One space for each five (5) seats.
-Hotels and Motels One space for each two (2) sleeping rooms.
-Hospital One space for every two hundred and fifty (250) square feet. plus 1 space for each 400 sq. ft. of office area.
-Medical/dental clinic or offices One space for each two hundred (200) square feet of gross floor area.
+One space for each four hundred (400) square feet of gross floor area One space for each three hundred (300) square feet of gross floor area.
+One space for each five (5) seats.
+One space for each two (2) sleeping rooms.
+One space for every two hundred and fifty (250) square feet. plus 1 space for each 400 sq. ft. of office area.